 Katie Batza earned her doctorate in United States History from the University of Illinois at Chicago in 2011 along with a graduate concentration in Work, Race, Gender, and the Urban World and a graduate certificate in Gender and Women's Studies.
 Her research explores the intersection of sexuality, health, and politics in the late-20th century United States.
-Her current book-length project, "Before AIDS" is under advance contract and currently under review at the University of Pennsylvania Press and explores gay health activism in the period before AIDS.
+Her book, "Before AIDS" was published at the University of Pennsylvania Press in February 2018 and explores gay health activism in the period before AIDS.
 She employs a wide array of research methods in her work, including oral history.
 She also has published an article in the Journal of Women’s History that examines the history of lesbians and the fertility industry.
 She has played an active role in the National Park Service’s LGBTQ initiative, contributing a chapter to the National Park Services LGBTQ theme study and co-founding a non-profit, Rainbow Heritage Network, that aids in identifying, preserving, and interpreting historic sites of particular meaning to the LGBTQ communities.
 She has also begun a second book project that explores the experiences of the early AIDS crisis in the Heartland.
 She taught at Macalester College in Minnesota and Gettysburg College in Pennsylvania before joining the KU faculty.

 - Oral History

 - Social Movements and Activism